Managed SVN Hosting

 All of our systems are redundantly secured against failure.
 In recent years we have achieved an average availability of 99.99%.

 Furthermore, all of our customer data is saved once a day with an encrypted backup on external systems.
-We keep the backups for 7 days and can restore the backed up data if necessary.
+We keep the backups for 7 days and can restore the backed-up data if necessary.

 First of all, you need an SVN client on the local computer to be able to communicate with the SVN server.
+For Windows computers we recommend the TortoiseSVN client.
+The Subversion package is available under Linux.
+You can install this, for example, with apt install subversion.

+Now you can copy the link to the Subversion repository from the SVN administration (checkout URL).
 The process is called checkout and transfers the entire repository from the central repository to the local computer.

 With TortoiseSVN, a right-click in the directory tree is enough to open the checkout dialog.
+On Linux, go to the desired directory and enter: svn co saasurl/repositoryname my/local/path.

 If you would now like to update your local copy, i.e. add the latest changes from the server to your local copy, there is the update function.

-In Tortoise SVN all you need to do is right-click on the folder to be updated and execute the update.
-On Linux it works like this: svn update my/local/path
+In TortoiseSVN all you need to do is right-click on the folder to be updated and run Update.
+On Linux it works like this: svn update my/local/path.

 Yes.